slobentanzer/snakemake-workshop/docs/source/tutorial/QC.rst

     Nothing to be done (all requested files are present and up to date).
     Complete log: .snakemake/log/2022-09-22T111259.106356.snakemake.log

 This is exactly the functionality that makes snakemake so useful: only do what is necessary.
-However, while working you might want to make sure that you are using the latest script/config/env/rules in your pipleine (generally, changes in rules are not tracked!).
+However, while working you might want to make sure that you are using the latest script/config/env/rules in your pipleine as, generally, changes in rules are not tracked!)

 You can either force the last rule:

 .. code-block:: console

     snakemake results/merged.h5ad --use-conda --force -n

 .. code-block:: console

     ...
     Would remove temporary output results/QC/filtered_sample1.h5ad
     Would remove temporary output results/QC/filtered_sample2.h5ad